 |Sardines, canned in tomato sauce, drained, 3 ounces*||0.74||0.45|

 |Trout, rainbow, wild, cooked, 3 ounces||0.44||0.4|

 |Shrimp, cooked, 3 ounces*||0.12||0.12|

 |Lobster, cooked, 3 ounces*||0.04||0.07||0.1|

 |Tuna, light, canned in water, drained, 3 ounces*||0.17||0.02|

 |Tilapia, cooked, 3 ounces*||0.04||0.11|

-While your body can convert some ALA to EPA and DHA, according to the National Institutes of Health Office of Dietary Supplements, this is an inefficient process.
-Therefore, getting your EPA and DHA from food is much more efficient.
+According to the National Institutes of Health Office of Dietary Supplements, while your body can convert some ALA to EPA and DHA, this is an inefficient process Therefore, getting your EPA and DHA from food is much more efficient.

-How much omega-3 fatty acids do I need?
+How much omega-3 fatty acids do you need?

 In 2018, researchers concluded that higher intake of fish (greater than 2 times per week) was associated with lower disease activity scores in people with the joint condition known as rheumatoid arthritis (RA).
 Other studies have looked at the beneficial role of walnuts and have suggested that they have similar effects on markers of inflammation to those provided by fish.